Created By: The History Center in Tompkins County

 This walking tour provides an introduction to the Southside's history for native Ithacans and visitors alike.
 Some sites have been well documented, while relatively little is known about others; some have been torn down or replaced, while others have been restored.
 All of them tell stories of a past that neighborhood residents from diverse backgrounds are rediscovering.

-This tour was developed by the Cornell-Ithaca Partnership and the History Center of Tompkins County.
+This tour was originally developed by the Cornell-Ithaca Partnership in May 2003.